-- # of Surveys Collected: The State of Illinois recommends that a CAC should collect Initial Visit Caregiver Surveys from at least 50% of families served.
-If you served 100 children in 2016, you should have collected at least 50 Initial Surveys from those families.
-This is not just a quota, though - every family should have the opportunity to share feedback! - Demographics of Children/Team Members: Each survey starts with basic questions about the child (general, race/ethnicity, age) or team member (professional discipline, years working with CAC model, county/jurisdiction).
+- # of Surveys Collected: Some states or individual CACs may choose to set targets or goals for number or percent of surveys to collect.
+This might be to encourage staff, perhaps finding the current number and pushing for a reasonable increase in the next timeframe.
+This is not just a quota, though every family should have the opportunity to share feedback! - Demographics of Children/Team Members: Each survey starts with basic questions about the child (general, race/ethnicity, age) or team member (professional discipline, years working with CAC model, county/jurisdiction).
 This is meant to be compared to data you already have in your CMS about clients served and information you already know about your team.
 Do the percentages line up (approximately)?
 Are any group over- or under-represented?
 How you better reach all groups?